NVIDIA/cccl/.devcontainer/README.md

 ## Using Dev Containers with VSCode

 Using Development Containers in Visual Studio Code provides a seamless integration, allowing developers to work within a containerized environment directly from the editor.
-Here's a step-by-step guide, complemented by suggested screenshots, for those new to this setup.

 ### **1. Open the Cloned Directory in VSCode**

 After you've cloned the repository, navigate to the directory in your file system and open it using Visual Studio Code.

-**Suggested Screenshot**: A visual showing the cloned directory opened in VSCode.

 ### **2. Launching a Dev Container**